jgerstmayr/EXUDYN/docs/RST/MassSpringDamperTutorial.rst

   nGround=mbs.AddNode(NodePointGround(referenceCoordinates = [0,0,0]))

-In the next step, we add an object (sec:programStructure.), which provides equations for coordinates.
+In the next step, we add an object (sec:overview:modulestructure.), which provides equations for coordinates.
 The \ ``MassPoint``\  needs at least a mass (kg) and a node number to which the mass point is attached.
 Additionally, graphical objects could be attached:

 .. code-block:: python